Hello doctor,

 You seem to have given too many medicines and incomplete diagnosis.

-Anemia- based only on Hb value of 9.9 g/dl.
-This value can be managed by having an effective diet planned by a qualified nutritionist with the diet planned for both anemia (high iron) and the irritable bowel syndrome.
+Anemia- based only on a Hb value of 9.9 g/dl.
+This value can be managed by having an effective diet planned by a qualified nutritionist with a diet plan for both anemia (high iron) and irritable bowel syndrome.
 Iron supplements are not necessary at this stage.
-Please let me know if you have history of worm infestations or abnormal bleeding during your menstrual periods or whether they are too frequent and irregular.
+Please let me know if you have a history of worm infestations or abnormal bleeding during your menstrual periods or whether they are too frequent and irregular.

 Based on the above, my recommendations are to take the following measures: